Cooking Vacations in Liguria

 - In the afternoon, time to explore on your own or to shop.

 - After breakfast, your Liguria culinary vacation continues with one of the most picturesque towns of the Italian Riviera–Portofino.
 You will travel there on your own with a short train ride followed by a panoramic trip by public boat (tickets and directions are included).

 - Upon arrival in Portofino, meet your driver and travel to an old mill immersed in a natural setting surrounded by olive groves, vineyards, and other vegetation of the region.
-Here you will be welcomed at the Portofino Natural Park by a local culinary expert who will teach you the classic Ligurian pesto sauce, as well as “Corzetti,” a traditional type of pasta shaped like a coin.
+Here you will be welcomed at the Portofino Natural Park by a local culinary expert who will teach you the classic Ligurian pesto sauce.

 - Lunch after the lesson based on your efforts, accompanied by local specialties and paired with a glass of wine from Portofino.